siderolabs/talos/website/content/v1.3/talos-guides/configuration/disk-encryption.md

 ### Key Rotation

-It is necessary to do `talosctl apply-config` a couple of times to rotate keys, since there is a need to always maintain a single working key while changing the other keys around it.
+In order to completely rotate keys, it is necessary to do `talosctl apply-config` a couple of times, since there is a need to always maintain a single working key while changing the other keys around it.

 So, for example, first add a new key: